centreon/centreon-broker/doc/user/architectures.rst

 In this setup, Centreon Broker only needs to be configured on the single central poller.

-In Centreon Web, go to *Configuration -> Centreon -> Centreon Broker -> Configuration*.
+In Centreon Web, go to *Configuration -> Pollers -> Broker configuration*.
 Click the add button and enter the following informations:

 ==================== ==================